 Pennsylvania Optometrist for Cataract

 Is your vision becoming cloudy now that you are over 50 years of age?
 It could be cataracts.
 Strohecker Vision Center is here to help you.
-As a leading optometrist in the Mansfield and Elkland areas, we have provided the Pennsylvania community with quality eye care for years.
+As a leading optometrist in the Mansfield area, we have provided the Pennsylvania community with quality eye care for years.
 We treat those with cataracts daily and have a complete understanding of the condition and how to best treat it.

 What is a Cataract?